The Horse that Led My Dad to Painting

 The little boy he was,

-Captured in a moment of sheer bliss
+Captured in a moment of sheer bliss and innocence

-In innocence that would soon fade into
+that would soon fade into sentiment and ecstasy,

 igniting a flame from which the heart breaks.